 Sauna use increases heart rate.
 It works out the heart, similarly to brisk walking.

-A study on people with heart inflammation (Post-Myocardial Infarction) found that sauna use increased heart but at half the rate of dysrhythmia (irregular heart beat) than during exercise.(1)
+A study on people with heart inflammation (Post-Myocardial Infarction) found that sauna use increased heart rate but at half the rate of dysrhythmia (irregular heart beat) than during exercise.(1)

 Study found that sauna use reduced high blood pressure (hypertension) over long term use.